irichashri/PowerBI-Madhav-Store-Analysis/README.md

 # PowerBI-Madhav-Store-Analysis
-Created an interactive dashboard to analyze and report the data of an online store- Madhav.
+Created an interactive dashboard using Power BI to analyze and report the data of an online store- Madhav.